kaizencycle/Kaizen-OS/labs/README.md

 # Labs Directory

-This directory contains the Lab proof systems that form the core components of Civic OS.
+This directory contains the Lab proof systems that form the core components of Kaizen OS.

 ## Lab Repositories